AstarNetwork/astar-docs/docs/wasm/sc-dev/tools/swanky.md

 ## Swanky Node

-Swanky node is a Substrate based blockchain configured to enable `pallet-contracts` (a smart contract module) and more features to help WASM smart contract development locally.
+Swanky node is a Substrate based blockchain configured to enable `pallet-contracts` (a smart contract module) and more features to help Wasm smart contract development locally.

 ### Features